NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/isotropic-system.rst

         number_i=200)
     nmr_peg_intra.run_analysis()

-We can also measure the the intermolecular contributions:
+We can also measure the intermolecular contributions:

 .. code-block:: python